 It’s no secret that the payment industry is heading towards “ubiquitous, real-time payments — both domestically and, in time, cross-border — through real-time interoperability of payments clearing platforms.”

 For this to occur in 2017, the financial industry and businesses that accept global payments will have to embrace standards, innovation, and comply to regulations.
 Thankfully, the RegTech revolution is in full-swing and can help make this a reality.

 Customers want subscription-based models and rewards.

-Subscription-based models that have been popularized by companies like Dollar Shave Club and Rent The Runway, will continue to be popular among customers and business owners.
+Subscription-based models by companies like Dollar Shave Club and Rent The Runway, will continue to be popular.
 This model is convenient, flexible, and guarantees cash flow since payments recur every month.

 Additionally, customers are also looking for an increase in reward programs.
-If you want to keep your customers happy, you’re going to have to send out coupons, deals, and promotions that interest them.
+If you want to keep your customers happy, you’re going to have to send out coupons, deals, and promotions.

 If you want to know how it’s done, learn from retailers like Starbucks, CVS, A.C.
 Moore, Ace Hardware, and Office Depot.

 While browsing Quora, I found this answer regarding the key trends in payments industry for 2017, from Bozo Juretic, Co-founder of PencePay.com: